 One of Pamina's first major initiatives was to oversee the updating and consolidation of the Policy Office's 15-year-old websites.
 Unlike the old sites, this new consolidated website complies with the University's current Web content and accessibility standards.
 In conjunction with launching the new website, Pamina renamed the University Business Policies and Procedures Manual the University Administrative Policies and Procedures Manual to more accurately reflect its contents.

 On September 3, 2013, Bonnie Leigh Reifsteck joined the Policy Office as the new University Policy Specialist, working half-time.
-Prior to joining the Policy Office, Bonnie Leigh worked at UNM for eight years in various capacities, both on Main Campus and at the Health Sciences Center, including as an Administrative Officer in the Office of the Provost and as a Departmental Administrator for Pharmaceutical Sciences in the Office of the Provost.
+Prior to joining the Policy Office, Bonnie Leigh worked at UNM for eight years in various capacities, both on Main Campus and at the Health Sciences Center, including as an Administrative Officer in the Office of the Provost and as a Department Administrator for Pharmaceutical Sciences in the College of Pharmacy.